shinwookim/SP2023-Notes/1550/04 Scheduling.md

 But what about for CPU bound processes?
 Again, by recognizing that different process use the same amount of time differently, we can attempt to interweave processes to gain performance benefits.
 However, for CPU bound processes, the time they spend blocked is minimal and thus our performance benefits will also be less (especially once we factor in overhead from context switches and scheduling).

 ### Premption and its effect on processes
 We've discussed how processes may voluntarily *block* (via system calls like `read()`), but process can also stop non-voluntarily.
 Previous, we introduced the idea of preemption with the hopes of dealing with greedy processes.
 With preemption, a hardware timer sends a signal time-periodically, to *preempt* long-running processes.

-But how long should the preemption timer be?
+As a process, preemption is not desirable (it prevents the system from running the process's code).
+In fact, it exists to maintain the pseudo-parallelism for the user, but is not necessary from the process's point of view.
+For the process, a preemption context switch is unnatural (unlike I/O context switches which are incurred when the process calls for it).
+It's an additional overhead on top of the operating system, which itself is an overhead.

+Indeed, in the worst case, we might preempt right before a blocking system call, which means when we return, we block again (almost immediately).

+As a process, the worst case would be if we preempt right before a blocking system call

 If the timer is too long, it won't be effective (as we would have already made a blocking system call before the preemption signal).
 Yet, it can't be too short, as that would inccur unnecessary context switches, slowing down our system performance.